Table of Contents

 You should claim the tax relief by completing the appropriate section of your self assessment tax return.
 If you wish to, through your tax return, you can donate the tax relief amount to an animal charity as well.

 You must discuss all arrangements carefully with a solicitor or financial advisor before proceeding with the sale.
-It is also important to remember that other tax liabilities or reliefs may affect the size of the relief that you are able to claim.
+It is also important to remember that other tax liabilities or reliefs may affect the size of the relief that you can claim.

 Image: Donate property or land to animal charities and